Wednesday, 24 December 2025

 Hundreds of them were marching down the Golders Green Road, carrying placards written in Hebrew.
 Chris and I stepped back to watch this strangest of sights unfold, and then all of a sudden, it dawned on me that each and every one of them was a potential punter.

-I felt I was inside a roll of Pathé News film, and was sorely tempted simply to savour the moment, but there was work to be done.
+I was sorely tempted to savour the feeling of being inside a roll of Pathé News film, but there was work to be done.

 “Cough up for the kiddies!
 Great Ormond Street Hospital needs your help!
 Dig deep!’”